Tartilupa/SocialNest/README.md

 - User registration and profiles
 - Adding friends / connections
-- Creating posts with text, images, and videos
+- Creating posts with text...
-- Likes and comments
+- Likes
 - Notifications system
 - Basic admin panel for user management
 - Responsive layout for desktop and mobile
 - Modular architecture for easy customization and feature expansion
+- Hashtags and users interests

 ---